 Due to Cover restrictions we are currently unable to send home reading books.
 Once the children have become familiar with their phonic sounds we will provide you with details on how to access on-line reading books.
 We will be using Oxford Owls.

 Oxford Owl are offering access to an e-library of their reading books free of charge.

 Parents will be able to select the books specified on this page by registering on-line.

-From week commencing 14/09/20 all Campbell class children should practice the sounds for s,a, t.
+From week commencing 28/09/20 ALL children in Campbell class should practise their letter sounds (phonics) for p,i,n.

 Please practise handwriting regularly.
 The formation of the letters should be in a cursive style as illustrated below.
 Help your child to hold their pencil correctly in a tripod grip if they are not already doing so.

 Children should only use capital letters at the beginning of sentences or the names of people/places.
 Children should not be using capital letters to write complete words – this is printing, not handwriting.